Tansu Daylan

 Dark Matter

 First inferred to explain the mass of the Coma cluster by Fritz Zwicky in 1933, dark matter is a non-luminous matter component of our Universe whose existence is inferred from its gravitational interactions and its effect on the structure of the Universe.
-It is gas-like and transparent and does not interact with light.
+It is gas-like, transparent, and does not interact with light.

 Given the absence of consistent evidence of its particle nature, dark matter continues to elude us despite eight decades of research.
-There are mainly three ways of searching for dark matter: direct detection, production, and indirect detection.
-Direct detection relies on searching for rare particle interactions in a low-background particle detector placed underground.
-Second, high-energy particle colliders search for collision products that invisibly escape the detector.
-Finally, indirect detection consists of searching for astrophysical signals such as cosmic-ray and high-energy photon fluxes that can be explained by dark matter, but not by the Standard Model of particle physics.
+There are three main ways to search for dark matter: direct detection, indirect detection, and production.
+Direct detection relies on searching for rare particle interactions in a low-background underground particle detector.
+Second, high-energy particle colliders search for collision products that escape the detector undetected.
+Finally, indirect detection consists of searching for astrophysical signals, such as cosmic-ray and high-energy photon fluxes, that can be explained by dark matter but not by the Standard Model of particle physics.

 The gamma-ray excess in the inner Milky Way

-An enigmatic feature of the gamma-ray sky as surveyed by NASA's Fermi-LAT telescope, is the anomalous emission originating from the center of our galaxy in excess of expectations based on its estimated content of cosmic rays, gas, and dust.
-The excess can be due to a population of millisecond pulsars in the galactic bulge, although this population would have to be made of a surprisingly large number of and dim millisecond pulsars.
+An enigmatic feature of the gamma-ray sky, as surveyed by NASA's Fermi-LAT telescope, is anomalous emission from the center of our galaxy in excess of expectations based on its estimated cosmic-ray, gas, and dust content.
+The excess may be due to a population of millisecond pulsars in the galactic bulge, though this population would have to comprise a surprisingly large number of dim millisecond pulsars.

 An intriguing feature of this emission is that it is also consistent with the simplest models of dark matter.
-In a highly cited work (Daylan et al. 2016), we characterized this excess emission and showed that the spatial morphology, amplitude, and spectrum of the excess are consistent with dark matter, where weakly interacting massive particles annihilate with a thermal cross-section to high energy photons that constitute the excess.
+In a highly cited work (Daylan et al. 2016), we characterized this excess emission.
+We showed that the spatial morphology, amplitude, and spectrum of the excess are consistent with dark matter, where weakly interacting massive particles annihilate with a thermal cross-section to high-energy photons that constitute the excess.

 Cosmic Rays

 The Alpha Magnetic Spectrometer 2 (AMS-02) is a particle detector on the International Space Station (ISS), which measures the cosmic-ray flux from outer space.
-It has a magnet and a silicon tracker to bend and measure the momentum of charged particles, an electromagnetic calorimeter to measure the particle energy and other auxiliary subdetectors to identify incident particles.
-AMS-02 measures interesting observables such as positrons and anti-helium, whose production can potentially be a signature of dark matter annihilation.
-I was an undergraduate research assistant at CERN between 2011 and 2013 and worked on implementing an improved event reconstruction algorithm for the detector.
+It has a magnet and a silicon tracker to bend and measure the momentum of charged particles, an electromagnetic calorimeter to measure the particle energy, and other auxiliary subdetectors to identify incident particles.
+AMS-02 measures interesting observables, such as positrons and antihelium, whose production could be a signature of dark matter annihilation.
+I was an undergraduate research assistant at CERN between 2011 and 2013, where I implemented an improved event reconstruction algorithm for the detector.

 Transdimensional Bayesian inference

 There are many problems in science, where the number of unknowns is unknown.
 Therefore, a robust inference framework that allows marginalization over the unknown degrees of freedom is desirable.
-The Probabilistic Cataloger (PCAT; Daylan et al. 2017) is a transdimensional and Bayesian sampler that allows fairs samples to be taken from the posterior probability distribution of a metamodel, i.e., a super-model that contains models with different numbers of parameters.
+The Probabilistic Cataloger (PCAT; Daylan et al. 2017) is a transdimensional and Bayesian sampler that allows fair sampling from the posterior probability distribution of a metamodel, i.e., a model that contains models with different numbers of parameters.
 This allows transdimensional uncertainties to be robustly propagated to the marginal posterior probability distribution of interest.

 Below is an illustration of probabilistic cataloging.
-The plot on the left emphasizes the multimodality of the catalog space.
-The image on the right shows fair samples drawn from the posterior of the catalog space consistent, up to Poisson likelihood, with the gamma ray sky towards the North Galactic Polar Cap, i.e., if you look towards the zenith taking the galactic plane as datum.
+The plot on the left emphasizes the multimodality in the catalog space.
+The image on the right shows fair samples drawn from the posterior of the catalog space, consistent, up to Poisson likelihood, with the gamma-ray sky towards the North Galactic Polar Cap, i.e., if you look towards the zenith, taking the galactic plane as datum.